Exidia glandulosa

 Exidia glandulosa is a species of fungus in the family Auriculariaceae.
 In the UK, it has the recommended English name of witch's butter.
 In North America it has variously been called black witches' butter, black jelly roll, or warty jelly fungus.
-The gelatinous basidiocarp (fruit bodies) are up to 3 cm wide, shiny, black and blister-like, and grow singly or in clusters.
+The gelatinous basidiocarp (fruit bodies) are up to 5 cm wide, brownish grey to black, and turbinate (top-shaped), growing singly or in groups.

-It is a common wood-rotting species in Europe, typically growing on dead attached branches of oak.
+It is a common wood-rotting species in Europe, growing on dead attached branches of oak and other broadleaf trees.

 Taxonomy

 The species was originally described from France as Tremella glandulosa by Bulliard in 1789.
 It was subsequently placed in Exidia by Fries in 1822.
 Fries, however, modified Bulliard's species concept to include a second, effused, coalescing species—the name Exidia glandulosa serving for both.
 This combined concept was used until Neuhoff separated the two species in 1936.
 Unfortunately, Neuhoff gave the name Exidia glandulosa to the effused species, adopting the name Exidia truncata for Bulliard's original species.
-This error was pointed out by Donk in 1966, who proposed the name Exidia plana for the effused species, now replaced by Exidia nigricans.
+This error was pointed out by Donk in 1966, who proposed the name Exidia plana for the effused species (later replaced by Exidia nigricans, and now referred to Exidia pithya).

-Molecular research has shown that Exidia glandulosa and E. nigricans, though similar, are distinct.
+Recent molecular research, based on cladistic analysis of DNA sequences, has shown that two turbinate species occur in Europe: Exidia glandulosa, with a hirsute undersurface; and Exidia truncata, with a punctate undersurface.

 Description

-Exidia glandulosa forms dark sepia to blackish, rubbery-gelatinous fruit bodies that are top-shaped (like an inverted cone) and around 3 cm across (sometimes fusing into masses some 20 cm in length).
+Exidia glandulosa forms dark sepia to blackish, rubbery-gelatinous basidiocarps that are turbinate (top-shaped, like an inverted cone) and up to 5 cm across.
 They are firm when fresh, but become lax and distorted with age or in wet weather.
-The fruit bodies occur singly or in small clusters.
+The fruit bodies occur singly or in small groups.
 The upper, spore-bearing surface is shiny and dotted with small pimples or pegs.
-The undersurface is smooth and matt at first, but develops a dense covering of small, gelatinous spines.
-The fruit bodies are attached to the wood at the base.
+The undersurface is hirsute, developing a dense covering of small, gelatinous spines.
 The spore print is white.
 When the fruit bodies are dried they can shrink to form a flattened black crust.

 Microscopic characters

 The microscopic characters are typical of the genus Exidia.
-The basidia are ellipsoid, septate, 15–25 by 8–13 μm.
-The spores are allantoid (sausage-shaped), with dimensions of 14–19 by 4.5–5.5 μm.
+The basidia are ellipsoid, septate, 15–25 by 9–13 μm.
+The spores are allantoid (sausage-shaped), 11–18 by 4–6.5 μm.